varigence/docs/bimlflex/metadata-editors/dashboard.md

 ## Sunburst

-The Sunburst Graph gives users a quick graphical overview of their Metadata and provides a convenient way to browse to specific tables from from the dashbaord.
+The Sunburst Graph gives users a quick graphical overview of their Metadata and provides a convenient way to browse to specific tables from from the dashboard.

 The default view of the Sunburst shows us concentric circles with:
 1. `Integration Stages` layer in the center